Media Kit and Press Resources

 (for press releases, interviews, documentaries)

-Clark-Frieson is co-owner and licensed funeral director of Clark Memorial Funeral Service, a 57-year-old Black-owned funeral home her father established after being repeatedly denied financing by the U.S. Small Business Administration.
+She later pursued professional training in funeral service, earning her Technical Degree from the Gupton-Jones College of Funeral Service in Decatur, Georgia (August, 1993).
+This training prepared her to continue the Clark family’s funeral-service legacy with skill, reverence, and professionalism.
+Clark-Frieson is co-owner and licensed funeral director of Clark Memorial Funeral Service, the 57-year-old Black-owned funeral home her father established after being repeatedly denied financing by the U.S. Small Business Administration.
 Today, she continues to honor and defend that legacy through historical documentation, community advocacy, and public transparency regarding the regulatory and political structures that still target Black funeral home owners across the Deep South.

-Clark-Frieson also leads The Wilkie Clark Memorial Foundation, stewarding scholarship programs, historic preservation projects, community uplift initiatives, and a growing archive of civil-rights materials, photographs, and oral histories connected to her family’s legacy.
+Clark-Frieson also leads The Wilkie Clark Memorial Foundation (Founded 2004), stewarding scholarship programs, historic preservation projects, community uplift initiatives, and a growing archive of civil-rights materials, photographs, and oral histories connected to her family’s legacy.

 ABOUT THE BRAND — WILKIE CLARK’S DAUGHTER